Can I Do SQL-Style Joins in Elasticsearch?

 One-to-one object mappings are simple and will not be discussed much here.
 The remainder of this blog will cover the other two scenarios in more detail.

-Data Modeling in Elasticsearch
+Managing Your Data Model in Elasticsearch

 There are four common approaches to managing data in Elasticsearch: